PerfectlySoft/PerfectDocs/guide/CouchDB.md

 ### macOS

-macOS currently includes suitable versions of the dependent libraries and no manual installation is nessesary.
+macOS currently includes suitable versions of the dependent libraries and no manual installation is necessary.

 ### Linux
 Install the libcurl4-openssl-dev package through apt.